 Frequently featured in our Why We Like It series, it’s about time we gave fika a well-earned spotlight.
 The jazzy British duo recently released Love Stories, a five-track EP that’s as smooth as it is comforting.
 Wrap yourself in the weighted blanket of their music and enjoy this CentralSauce featured interview.

 I have exciting news to share with you!
-Fika, along with 6 other artists who’ve become mainstays on our Discovery Series, is performing at SauceFest1.0 on April 10th.
+Fika, along with six other artists who’ve become mainstays of our discovery series, is performing at SauceFest1.0 on April 10.

 SauceFest1.0 is a historic event for us at CentralSauce.
 Together, we are stepping into a new era; an era of events and live experiences designed to bring you closer to the music’s source.

 This virtual music festival will be live-streamed across the world and is COMPLETELY FREE TO ATTEND.